PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tree total and per-process peak values in `bulk_status.json` and the generated summary.

+The indexed Split/Conv/Concat bridge owner returns the fixed one-counter `optimized_split_conv_concat_transpose_bridge_to_single_post_nchw` dictionary.
+Each count follows a successful transactional plan, and unused tensors are pruned only after a positive rewrite, so the counter is complete owner mutation evidence.

+Three direct calls exist.
+The late call is already retained as `_terminal_split_conv_concat_bridge_stats`; the terminal-QKV and post-SiNet calls remain raw.
+A strict contract fixes future `_terminal_qkv_split_conv_concat_bridge_stats` and `_post_sinet_split_conv_concat_bridge_stats` targets, both predecessors and successors, exact live LayoutState arguments, total occurrence count, and the existing late target.
+The two new dictionaries must remain unconsumed in this unit.

 A model reported as `swap_detected` must be changed to `baseline_classification: excluded` in the managed regression profile before the next corpus run, with `baseline_reason` set to